h-ibaldo/Raleway_Fixed_Numerals/README.md

 # raleway_number_fix
-Raleway With Lining Numbers as Default
+Raleway With Lining Numerals as Default